simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 Where in this case, `53589` is the PID of the app and `The app has started!` is from the `println!` in the code above.
 Going over to the iOS simulator, you'll notice that it's entirely blank.
 This is because we have literally nothing for view.
-That's in TODO: another section
+That's in the [Adding some stuff to the view](#adding-some-stuff-to-the-view) below.

 ## Using `xcodegen` to bundle an iOS app.